Stay Safe in the Sun

 Both UVA and UVB rays increase your risk of developing skin cancer.
 Getting sunburnt is therefore a warning sign that you are putting yourself at risk.
 Everyone is at risk of sunburn, heat stress or even skin cancer in the long run.
 That being said, those who have fair skin, freckles, red or fair hair and workers with a large number of moles are more at risk of developing skin conditions due to prolonged sun exposure.

-What reasonable precautions can be taken?
+What reasonable precautions can be taken to stay safe in the sun?

 1. Apply high factor sunscreen